Your exclusive 30-day trial contains all you need to restore your prostate to optimal health and reduce your trips to the bathroom!

 3. Consume green tea.
 It's a powerful antioxidant that appears potentially to confer some protection against prostate cancer.

 4. Reduce consumption of beverages containing high amounts of alcohol or caffeine, which can irritate the prostate.

-5. If possible, avoid drugs such as antihistamines and anti-depressants that may interfere with the nerve impulses for urination.
-Also, avoid drugs that may stimulate the prostate such as decongestants, bronchodilators and appetite suppressants.
+5. If possible, avoid drugs, such as antihistamines and anti-depressants, which may interfere with the nerve impulses for urination.
+Also, avoid drugs that may stimulate the prostate, such as decongestants, bronchodilators and appetite suppressants.

 6. Avoid extreme cold, which may reduce the urge to urinate.

 7. Try to reduce your overall stress level.